Ahmad Zayni Dahlan

 Ahmad Zayni Dahlan (Note: أحمد زَيْني دَحْلان) (1816–1886) was an Islamic scholar who served as the Grand Mufti of Mecca between 1871 and his death.
 He also held the position of Shaykh al-Islam in the Hejaz and Imam of the Haramayn (imam of Mecca and Medina).

 Theologically and juridically, he followed the Shafi'i school of jurisprudence and Ash'ari school of theology.
 He was known for his harsh criticism of Wahhabism, being one of their main adversaries, and his recognition of Sufi principles.
 A leader of the conservative faction among the Shafi'is, he was particularly important in Asia, where his influence grew with his many disciples.

 He was the descendant of 'Abd al-Qadir al-Jilani.
 He authored, and personally published numerous works on history, fiqh, and the Islamic sciences in general.
 He taught to many Muslims scholars, including Hussein bin Ali, Sharif of Mecca and sometimes considered the last Caliph and many foreign Islamic scholars, like Arsyad Thawil al-Bantani and Khalil Ahmad Saharanpuri, a leading figure of the Deobandi movement, as well as Ahmad Raza Khan, the founder of the Barelvi movement.

 He died in Medina in 1886.

 Biography

 Birth and education

 He was born in Mecca in 1816 or 1817.
 He was from a Sayyid family, and was a direct descendent of Muhammad in the 38th generation via Hasan ibn Ali.
-His father was called Zayni and his grandfather Othman Dahlan, hence his name.
+His father was called Zayni and his great-grandfather was Uthman Al-Dahlan Al-Jilani, hence his name.
+He is a descendant of 'Abd al-Qadir al-Jilani through his son Muhammad Al-Jalani (d.
+1204).

 He studied under Ahmad al-Marzuqi al-Maliki al-Makki (أحمد المرزوقي المالكي المكي) and under Muhammad Sayyid Quds, the previous Shafi'i Mufti of Mecca, Abdullah Siraj al-Hanqi, Yusuf al-Sawy al-Masri al-Maliki, the Maliki Mufti of Mecca and Abd al-Rahman al-Jabarti.

 After obtaining his degree in Islamic studies, he started to preach in Mecca.